iWriteGigs

 Question #15

-D a libel suit applies to written statements.
+D a slander suit applies only to “false and inaccurate” statements.

 Question #16